Llannelongue/website-lannelongue-group/about/index.md

 {% capture text %}

 A good (independent) guide about relocating to Cambridge is [available on MoverDB](https://moverdb.com/moving-to-cambridge-uk/).
+The University also has a lot of resources for this.

 Cambridge is located around 55 miles north of London and has a population of ~180,000 people.
 Within Cambridge, most traffic is done by bike: the city is very flat and has the highest level of cycle use in the UK [apparently](https://web.archive.org/web/20090605201526/http://www.statistics.gov.uk/CCI/SearchRes.asp?term=KS15&btnSubmit=Search)).